What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Hearing Impairment / Deafness

-May or may not be treated with a cochlear implant.
+It may or may not be treated with a cochlear implant.
 Both types of impaired hearing may be eligible for benefits.
 Causes of partial or total deafness may include injury, infection, prolonged exposure to loud noises, and genetic abnormalities.

 Meniere’s Disease

-Meniere’s Disease is a condition of the inner ear, and therefore affects balance and hearing.
+Meniere’s Disease is a condition of the inner ear and therefore affects balance and hearing.
 Side effects can include disabling vertigo, tinnitus (ringing ears), and bouts of hearing loss.
 One or both ears may be affected.
 See also: deafness.

 Partial Vision Loss and Blindness